Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.md

 This Magento extension enables you to hide categories and products from customers depending on their customer group.
 It is a rewrite of the extension Netzarbeiter_GroupsCatalog for Magento 1.6 and newer.

-If you use Magento 1.5 or 1.4 please refer to the older extension which is linked to from this modules page on [Magento Connect][mc].
-Older versions of Magento are no longer supported (the old module might work, though, but I don't test at all).
+If you use Magento 1.5 or 1.4 please DO NOT use this extension.

-[mc]: http://www.magentocommerce.com/magento-connect/vinai/extension/635/netzarbeiter_groupscatalog "The GroupsCatalog Extension on Magento Connect"

 This rewrite not only cleans up the code base, it also adds several new features and improvements: